 In the formation of plans, MSP uses scenario analysis to address the situation at present, whilst remaining oriented towards future conditions (e.g., regulatory uncertainty, and a changing ocean economy).
-Scenarios allow for a prediction of impacts due to management intervention, where subsequent outcomes may be assessed through cost-benefit analyses that are used to identify optimal investment and planning decisions (Carolus et al., 2018).
-Assessing the outcomes of scenarios (i.e., allocations of activity intensity and distribution) reveal inferior management options, and demonstrate the impacts of activities to environmental assets, their services and other users (White et al., 2012).
-Integrative costbenefit analyses of human activities and their use of space and resources are supported through ecosystem and ocean economy satellite accounts, in generating statistics and indicators (see Section 3.2) and economic valuation of services.
+Scenarios allow for a prediction of impacts due to management intervention, where subsequent outcomes may be assessed through costbenefit analyses that are used to identify optimal investment and planning decisions [10].
+Assessing the outcomes of scenarios (i.e., allocations of activity intensity and distribution) reveal inferior management options, and demonstrate the impacts of activities to environmental assets, their services and other users [75].
+Integrative cost-benefit analyses of human activities and their use of space and resources are supported through ecosystem and ocean economy satellite accounts, in generating statistics and indicators (see Section 3.2) and economic valuation of services.